2017 Tianjin Open

 The 2017 Tianjin Open was a women's professional tennis tournament played on hard courts.
-It was the 4th edition of the tournament, and part of the 2017 WTA Tour.
-It took place at the Tuanbo International Tennis Centre in Tianjin, China between 9 and 15 October 2017.
+It was the 4th edition of the tournament, and was part of the WTA International category of the 2017 WTA Tour.
+It took place at the Tuanbo International Tennis Centre in Tianjin, China between 9 October and 15 October 2017.
+Unseeded Maria Sharapova, who entered the main draw on a wildcard, won the singles title.